 Kids ages 3-12 can visit Deck 10 for a Princess or Royal Knight makeover (Pirate makeovers will be available for all ages on Pirate Night).

 Pools and Water Features:

 The AquaDunk is a three-story body slide.
-Riders step inside a clear tube and the floor under them opens like a trap door, sending them on a near-vertical drop that will eventually take them 20 feet over the side of the ship.
+Riders step inside a clear tube, and the floor under them opens like a trap door, sending them on a near-vertical drop that will eventually take them 20 feet over the ship’s side.
 This slide is for guests 48 inches or taller.